rabanti-github/NanoXLSX4j/README.md

 See the **[Change Log](https://github.com/rabanti-github/NanoXLSX4j/blob/master/Changelog.md)** for recent updates.

+## What's new in version 2.x

+There are some additional functions for workbooks and worksheets, as well as support of further data types.
+The biggest change is the full capable reader support for workbook, worksheet and style information.
+Also, all features are now fully unit tested.
+This means, that nanoXLSX is no longer in Beta state.
+Some key features are:

+* Full reader support for styles
+* Copy functions for worksheets
+* Advance import options for the reader
+* Several additional checks, exception handling and updated documentation

+## Roadmap
+Version 2.x of NanoXLSX4j was completely overhauled and a high number of (partially parametrized) unit tests with a code coverage of >90% were written to improve the quality of the library.
+However, it is not planned as a LTS version.
+The upcoming v3.x is supposed to introduce some important functions, like in-line cell formatting, better formula handling and additional worksheet features.
+Furthermore, it is planned to introduce more modern OOXML features like the SHA256 implementation of worksheet passwords.

 ## Reader Support

-Currently, only basic reader functionality is available:

-* Reading and casting of cell values into the appropriate data types
-* Reading of several worksheets in one workbook with worksheet names
-* Limited processing of styles (when reading) at the moment
+The reader is of NanoXLS4j follows the principle of "What You Can Write Is What You Can Read".
+Therefore, all information about workbooks, worksheets, cells and styles that can be written into an XLSX file by NanoXLSX, can also be read by it.
+There are some limitations:

+* A workbook or worksheet password cannot be recovered, only its hash
+* Information that is not supported by the library will be discarded
+* There are some approximations for floating point numbers.
+These values (e.g. pane split widths) may deviate from the originally written values
+* Numeric values are cast to the appropriate Java types with the best effort.
+There are import options available to enforce specific types
 * No support of other objects than spreadsheet data at the moment

-**Note: Styles in loaded files are only considering number formats (to determine date and time values), as well as custom formats.
-The scope of reader functionality may change with future versions.**

 ## Requirements

-PicoXLSX4j was initially created with Java 8 and currently build with OpenJDK 11 The only requirement for development is an up-to-date Java environment (OpenJDK 11 or higher recommended)
+NanoXLSX4j was initially created with Java 8 and currently build with OpenJDK 11 The only requirement for development is an up-to-date Java environment (OpenJDK 11 or higher recommended)

 ## Installation

 ### As JAR

-Simply place the NanoXLSX4j jar file (e.g. **nanoxlsx4j-1.3.0.jar**) into the lib folder of your project and create a library reference to it in your IDE.
+Simply place the NanoXLSX4j jar file (e.g. **nanoxlsx4j-2.0.0.jar**) into the lib folder of your project and create a library reference to it in your IDE.

 ### As source files